 on the backend VMs, and the rest of the ports are blocked. - Folder2, in which the policy enforces that no VM in Folder2 can

-block any port from IP
+block any destination port for traffic from IP address

 203.0.113.1